-Many parts of my voyage were unhealthy and especially painful.
+Many parts of my journey were unhealthy and especially painful.
 I made many bad decisions: most are embarrassing to recall - let alone share with strangers.
 I also hurt people: including myself.
 Bottom line?
 I’m ashamed.
 Also?
-My heart’s been repeatedly broken into pieces.
+My heart was repeatedly broken into pieces.
 I struggled to survive with only the remaining shards to pump life and love through my body.

 No sane person would re-live my story.

-I struggled just revisiting memories while creating this website.
+Struggled just revisiting memories creating this website.
 I was willing to do that - because I’m aware other transgender women are enduring tough obstacles.
-I hope my subsequent success inspires some to keep plugging away.
+Hope my subsequent success inspires some to keep plugging away.

-In order to subsequently succeed, I learned to ignore rear-view mirrors.
-I believe life’s too short to dwell upon the past: the good or the bad.
+In order to succeed, I learned to ignore rear-view mirrors.
+Life’s too short to dwell upon the past: the good or the bad.
 I choose to remain fixated upon what’s situated directly in front of me.

 I'm dedicated to making this site one of the best places for people to begin their transgender journey.
 It will always be free and accessible without registration - two essential components for shy transgender neophytes.

-I certainly hope my sisters of the future reach their goals much faster than yours truly.
+I certainly hope my sisters of the future reach their goals faster than yours truly.
 Such acceleration will most certainly result in better success.
-I consider myself a pioneer of sorts: moving rocks and impasses for future generations.
+Considered myself a pioneer of sorts: moving rocks and impasses for future generations.
 However, I'm sick of stubbing my toe so often in that process. *Smile*

 What are you like in real life?

-My public persona is notably different from my daily reality.
+My on-line persona is notably different from my daily reality.

 I’m a rather private person.
 That often surprises people considering how out there I am with this web presence.
 However, I stick to a tight-knit group of close friends and rarely add anyone to that mix.
 Honestly?
-I don’t often trust people I first encounter - even less-so, on-line.
-Also, I lead a very “non-trans” life.
-I don’t mix trans-stuff into my daily functions unless absolutely necessary.
+I don’t trust people I first encounter - less-so, on-line.
+Also, I lead a very “non-trans” life and I don’t mix trans-stuff into my daily functions unless absolutely necessary.

 Aside from all that?